dosm-malaysia/aksara-front/README.md

-# kkmnow-front
+# aksara-front

-This is the frontend repo for KKMNOW.
-KKMNOW is a collaboration between the Ministry of Health Malaysia and the Department of Statistics Malaysia to institutionalise transparency and make data accessible for all.
+This is the frontend repo for AKSARA.
+Add description here

 ---